australian labradoodle breeders near me

 Miniature: Between 14 and 16 inches (35 to 42 centimeters).

-Medium range: Between 17 and 20 inches (43 to 52 centimeters).
+Medium: Between 17 and 20 inches (43 to 52 centimeters).

-Standard range: Between 21 and 24 inches (53 to 63 centimeters).
+Standard: Between 21 and 24 inches (53 to 63 centimeters).

 The American with Disabilities act (ADA) defines a service animal as any dog specifically trained to provide assistance to an individual with a disability in completing tasks of daily living.
 Service animals perform some of the functions and tasks that the individual with a disability cannot perform for him/herself.